 ALPINE VALLEYS & COUNTRY ROADS

 The Victorian High Country is one of Australia’s premier road cycling destinations.
 From stunning valley roads, to the towering heights of the region’s many mountains, Victoria’s High Country has something to offer all road cyclists.

 Fancy the challenge of cycling uphill and the rewarding views that follow?
 You have a number of great options available to you.
 The ride up Mt Buffalo, from Bright via Porepunkah, is among Australia’s most scenic ascents.
 Falls Creek is a long and challenging climb with some beautiful temperate rainforest on the way.
 If you’re feeling particularly ambitious, Hotham is among the toughest climbs in the state, with stunning views to match.
 Keen on something a little shorter?
 The Tawonga Gap or Myrtleford to Beechworth climbs fit the bill perfectly.

 For those that prefer rolling country roads, the High Country has that in spades too!
-You can ride any of the High Country’s famous valley’s (like the King, Ovens or Kiewa or even Mitta) past farms, wineries and quaint towns on terrain to make any rouler satisfied.
+Ride one of the High Country’s famous valleys - the King, Ovens, Kiewa or Mitta - past farms, wineries and quaint towns on terrain to make any rouleur satisfied.
 For a change of pace, join the family and friends for a flat ride on one of the three Rail Trails.

 As an alternative, investigate basing yourself in Mansfield, Wangaratta, Rutherglen, Beechworth or Benalla.
 Staying here allows instant access to the network of paved and unsealed backroads - you’ll be lucky to share the road with another car let alone a peloton.

 Simply put, if you’re a road cyclist and you enjoy incredible scenery, you need to Ride High Country!

 By Andy Van Bergen - CyclingTips

 THE OVENS VALLEY